kubenext/lissio/docs/FAQ.md

 # Frequently Asked Questions

-## Q: How is Octant different from the _"official"_ Kubernetes Dashboard?
+## Q: How is Lissio different from the _"official"_ Kubernetes Dashboard?

-Kubernetes Dashboard is described as a **_"general purpose_**, web-based UI for Kubernetes clusters.", whereas **Octant** is designed to be a _"tool for **developers** to understand how applications run on a Kubernetes cluster."_
+Kubernetes Dashboard is described as a **_"general purpose_**, web-based UI for Kubernetes clusters.", whereas **Lissio** is designed to be a _"tool for **developers** to understand how applications run on a Kubernetes cluster."_

-Octant provides more detail, is more extensible, uses newer technology, and is under more active development.
+Lissio provides more detail, is more extensible, uses newer technology, and is under more active development.

 More specifically:
-- Octant does not run in a cluster (by default).
+- Lissio does not run in a cluster (by default).
 Instead, it runs locally on your workstation and uses your kubeconfig files
-- Octant has a **resource viewer** which links related objects to better describe their relationship within the cluster
+- Lissio has a **resource viewer** which links related objects to better describe their relationship within the cluster
-- Octant supports Custom Resource Definitions (CRDs)
+- Lissio supports Custom Resource Definitions (CRDs)
-- The dashboard functionality of Octant is _not_ the #1 priority.
+- The dashboard functionality of Lissio is _not_ the #1 priority.
 The tool was created to help give users of Kubernetes more information  in an easier fashion than _kubectl get_ or _kubectl describe_
-- Octant can be extended with plugins
+- Lissio can be extended with plugins
     - Plugin docs here: [docs/plugins](https://github.com/kubenext/lissio/tree/master/docs/plugins)
-- Octant is being very actively developed, with [major releases happening rapidly](https://github.com/kubenext/lissio/releases)
+- Lissio is being very actively developed, with [major releases happening rapidly](https://github.com/kubenext/lissio/releases)
-- Octant is based on newer web technologies.
+- Lissio is based on newer web technologies.
 The Kubernetes dashboard is based on "AngularJS" which has been superseded by "Angular".

-## Q: How do I install or Update Octant?
+## Q: How do I install or Update Lissio?

 ### Installation:
-Octant can be installed as a package using a variety of package managers, as a pre-built binary, or by building from source.
+Lissio can be installed as a package using a variety of package managers, as a pre-built binary, or by building from source.

 ### Package (Linux only)